 They run and laugh and play.
 Sometimes they tumble.
 But heroes are made of sturdy stuff.
 After every fall they take a stand against unseen enemies in defiance.
 Sometimes, imagination flies back to the classroom—there’s the little girl he loves to tease; there’s the little boy who gives her candies; there’s the art section with the flowers, cars and matchstick men all drawn from their little happy hearts.

-“Riiinngg!” shrills the school bell as they race towards the sweet promise of recess.
+“Riiinngg!” shrills the school bell as they race towards the sweet promise of school recess.
 Life’s lessons seem much simpler in the confines of the classroom.
 Yet Masked Angels leave its four corners to learn more, much more, about living.
 Still, even heroes need their heroes.
-In moments of weakness they come back to home where wonderful kisses and warm hugs await to soothe their tired, frail frames.
-Surrounded with love, they are comforted by the thought that all is well in their perfect world.
+In moments of weakness, they come back home where wonderful kisses and warm hugs await to soothe their tired, frail frames.
+Surrounded by love, they are comforted by the thought that all is well in their perfect world.